Cruz hits 400th HR, Sanó homers twice; Twins top Royals 12-8

 Kansas City joined Baltimore, Detroit and Miami with 100 losses, only the second time in major league history there have been four 100-loss teams in one season.
 In 2002, Detroit, Milwaukee and Tampa Bay each lost 106 and Kansas City was defeated for the 100th time on the season’s final day.

+Cruz joined Harmon Killebrew and Brian Dozier as the only Twins to hit 40 homers in a season.
+He traded a baseball, a bat and a photo with the fan who caught his 400th home run in exchange for the milestone ball.

+“Nelly going out there and hitting his 400th home run, maybe he picked the perfect day to do it,” Twins manager Rocco Baldelli said.
+“We’re all honored to be here and witness it and enjoy this experience with him.”

 Sanó homered in the first and third innings.
-Sanó hit a three-run drive during the big first inning against starter Jorge López, who lasted just 2 1/3 innings
+Sanó hit a three-run drive during the big first inning against starter Jorge López, who lasted just 2 1/3 innings.

+“We didn’t pitch good as a staff today,” Royals manager Ned Yost said.

+Eddie Rosario and Marwin Gonzalez each drove in three runs for the Twins, who play their final six regular season games away from Target Field.
+Minnesota is 50-25 on the road.

 Minnesota’s Martin Perez had his shortest start of the year.
 The lefty allowed five runs and eight hits in 2 1/3 innings.
 Zack Littell (6-0) earned the win.